 - Add the flour in 3 or 4 times to allow the preparation to stay without any lump.

-- Prepare a parchemin on a baking sheet. (size 15 x12)
+- Prepare a parchemin on a baking sheet. (size 15 x12).
+Pour the preparation.

 - Bake 10 minutes at 400F.

 - Take a clean dish towel and flip the cake on it.
 While it is still warm, roll the cake with the dish towel.